Cheese-Stuffed Rosemary Chicken Breasts with Fire Roasted Root Vegetables

 - 3 tablespoons plus 2 teaspoons vegetable oil

 - 1 tablespoon water

-- 1 package (12 oz) frozen Green Giant® Fire Roasted Root Vegetables With Red Onions
+- 1 package (12 oz) Green Giant® Fire Roasted Root Vegetables with Red Onions

 - 1Heat oven to 400°F. Line a rimmed cookie sheet with cooking parchment paper.

 - 2In small bowl, mix cream cheese, sun-dried tomatoes, rosemary, garlic, 1/4 teaspoon of the salt and 1/8 teaspoon of the pepper.

 - 3Using sharp knife, cut a pocket in each chicken breast by cutting a line vertically through the top of the breast to, but not through, to the bottom.
 Cut a little on each side of line, in the breast, to widen “pocket.”
 Spoon 2 tablespoons cheese mixture in each chicken breast “pocket”; close opening with 2 toothpicks.
 Sprinkle remaining 1/4 teaspoon salt and 1/8 teaspoon pepper evenly on stuffed chicken breasts.

 - 4In 12-inch nonstick skillet, heat 3 tablespoons of the oil over medium heat.
 Place chicken breasts, cheese side down, in skillet.
 Cook 3 minutes; turn chicken over, and cook additional 3 minutes so chicken is beginning to brown on each side.
 Remove from skillet; place chicken breasts cheese side up on cookie sheet.
 Bake 12 to 14 minutes or until juice of chicken is clear when center of thickest part is cut (at least 165°F).
 Remove chicken from oven; let rest 5 minutes.